neubri/kelasku/server/api_doc.md

 Description:

-- Get detail of one submission with all answers
+- Get detailed submission with all quiz questions, user answers, and explanations (optimized with single query for better performance)

 Request: